Our Seniors are Revolting

 This week doesn’t start out so lucky.
 But it sure ends that way.

-I meet CK.
+I meet PK.

 I wake up after four hours sleep, but I still have to go to work or I can’t pay back my father.
 The kingpins on my VW are shot, so it’s in the shop, therefore I’m grabbing the bus.
 Good thing my summer job as tour guide at the Valmont Power Station is so easy, because I’m fogged up the whole day.
 I even make up a name when a visitor asks what some lime-green pipe attached to some meter is.
 “Oh, that’s the triculator.
 Very important, runs the whole show.”